aosabook/500lines/image-filters/image-filters.markdown

 it in the image.
 We can show the dominant hue with varying tolerance (ranges around it that we will accept).
 Pixels that don’t fall into this range can be changed to grayscale by setting the value based on the brightness.
-Alternatively, we can hide the dominant hue by redrawing pixels with that hue in greyscale and leaving other pixels as they are.
+Alternatively, we can hide the dominant hue by setting the color for pixels with that hue to greyscale, and leaving other pixels as they are.
 </latex>

 <markdown>